nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The user is notified on the progress of the current week.
 The current week is defined by the latest week that has at least one actual time input.

+A user is considered to spend too little time on a module if the user's actual workload is less than the expected workload by more than 30%.
+For example, if the expected workload is 100 hours, a user is considered to spend too little time on the module if his actual workload is less than 130 hours.

+A user is considered to spend too much time on a module if the user exceeds the expected workload by more than 30%.
+For example, if the expected workload is 100 hours, a user is considered to spend too much time on the module if his actual workload is more than 130 hours.

 Format: `open`

 Example of usage: